 The free SVG cut file for this craft has expired.
 It is part of our Christmas Craft Kickoff 2022, you can still get the SVG as part of the all-access pass below.

-Or Grab the all-access pass here and get instant access all 14 projects, 25+ SVG Files, and printable instructions.
+Or Grab the all-access pass here and get instant access all 14 projects, 25+ SVG Files, step-by-step videos, and printable instructions.

 The Paper Christmas Tree SVG is ready to cut.
 So, once you upload it into Design Space you can click the ‘Make It’ button.